-Will the gym be open this fall?
+Will the gym be open this spring?

 We expect the Ashe Activity Center and other large spaces will be open with appropriate distancing measures and increased infection control measures.
 Gym users should expect to wear masks while in the facility unless they are exercising.

 8 AM-10 PM Saturday